Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Virtual Longform Audio Training: Generalizing Beyond the Training Data

 \subsection{Evaluation}

-We fine-tune Qwen2-Audio on a 2mins YODAS2-MCQA training set\footnote{To prevent data leakage, the train/test splits were performed at the video level, ensuring no source material overlaps between the training set and any of the test sets.} using two methods: a standard Vanilla fine-tuning and VLAT.
-We employ 10-epoch qkvo LoRA for the adaptations.
+We fine-tune Qwen2-Audio on the 2mins YODAS2-MCQA training set\footnote{To prevent data leakage, the train/test splits were performed at the video level, ensuring no source material overlaps between the training set and any of the test sets.} using two methods: a standard Vanilla fine-tuning, and VLAT.
+We employ 10-epoch qkvo LoRA.
 We then evaluate the models from both training methods under two different extensions at inference: Vanilla and Partial PI.
-See Appendix~\ref{Appendix: Different VLAT's Virtual Length Sampling Strategies} for additional detail on VLAT configuration.
+Results are averaged from 3 random seeds.
+See Appendix~\ref{Appendix: Different VLAT's Virtual Length Sampling Strategies} for detail on VLAT configuration.